tranhelen/tranhelen/_posts/2017-03-06-theobviousquestion.md

 **[Q]** ...

-Sometimes I feel down because I know there are women in the industry who don't care.
-As a _Designer_ though, I don't understand how you cannot care about this.
+I feel down because I know there are women in the industry who don't care to discuss it.
+As a _Designer_ though, I don't understand how you cannot.
 There are products being designed everyday with only _one perspective_ in mind.
 Not only that, entire market segments are ignored because of the male majority.

 The biggest reason why I got so starry-eyed by this industry: I was taught I could affect change and I wanted a better future.
 The future cannot be defined by one archetype–it goes against everything I believe in.